philip-s/-SDM72D-Modbus-v2-Domoticz-plugin-/README.md

 4. Select "Eastron SDM72-D-Modbus v2" in Hardware configuration screen.<br>
 If needed modify some parameters (defaults will do) and click add.<br>
 Hint: Set reading interval to 0 if you want updates per "heartbeat" of the system (aprox 10s in my case).<br>
-Hint: The default interval of one minute is usually enough precise for most of the cases.
+Hint: The default interval of one minute is usually enough precise for most of the cases.<br>
-<br>
 5. Go to devices tab, there you will find all of grid parameters as devices.
-Add do domoticz the one you need using red arrow (usually not all of them are necessary).<br>
+Add do domoticz the one you need using red arrow (usually not all of them are necessary).
 By default the main ones are already set to be visible.
+<br>
 <br>
 Tested on domoticz v2020.2 (v1) and 2021.1 (v2)
 <br><br><br>